MarcoLizza/thatslife/README.md

 ## INTRODUCTION

-*The Trip* is my own personal interpretation of the #1GAM theme, which for April 2016 was set to AGE.
+*The Trip* is my own personal interpretation of the [#1GAM](http://onegameamonth.com) theme, which for April 2016 was set to *AGE*.

 Made during #1GAM April 2016 gamejam.

 ## GAME STATUS

+The prototype can, somewhat, can be considered a "complete" game.
+I frankly don't think any more development will be done in the future.

 ## INSTRUCTIONS

+Make your trip.
+A day.
+A life.
+Is the measure that changes.

+Just keep pressed the *SPACE* key as long as you want to progress.
+Stop to read the quotes and enjoy the backgrounds. :)

 ## TOOLS

 The game uses the [LOVE](http://love2d.org) game engine.

+Ingame background music has been rendered using [GXSCC](http://www.geocities.co.jp/SiliconValley-SanJose/8700/P/GsorigE.htm), starting from an online avaible MIDI transcription of "Everyday" by Carly Commando.

+Graphics have been realized with [Paint.NET](http://www.getpaint.net), with inspiration from an existing 8-bit wallpaper set ([bitday](www.bitday.me)).

 ## LICENSE